 Prerequisite, MTH 23.
-A course designed to extend basic college algebra to include topics not normally covered in the first-year course. - PLANE TRIGONOMETRY.
+A course designed to extend basic college algebra to include topics not normally covered in the first-year course. - 25.
+PLANE TRIGONOMETRY.
 Five hours credit.
-(Also offered by correspondence.)

 Prerequisite, MTH 24.
 A course which develops the trigonometric functions and their application, both theoretical and practical, in the solution of the triangle.
 Special emphasis is put upon the logarithms and their use in computation in the solution of the triangle and other problems.

 - 31. CALCULUS WITH ANALYTIC GEOMETRY I. Five hours credit.
 Prerequisite, MTH 24 and 25.
-A combined course in Analytic Geometry and Calculus, fundamental principles of beginning analytic geometry including different forms of the equations of a straight line, are developed.
+A combined course in Analytic geometry and calculus.
+Fundamental principles of beginning analytic geometry including different forms of the equations of a straight line, are developed.
 Elementary phases of both differential and integral calculus, along with various applications of these subjects, are considered. - 32.
 CALCULUS WITH ANALYTIC GEOMETRY II.
-Five hours
+Five hours credit.